Coronavirus: Cong welcomes decision to cut MPs' salaries, calls for review of MPLAD suspension

-The Congress on Monday welcomed the government's decision to cut MPs' salaries to fight the battle against coronavirus, but said suspending MPLADS will undermine the role of an MP and called for its review.
+The Congress on Monday said suspending MPLADS for two years would undermine MPs' role and demanded a review of the government's decision and sought restoration of the fund, even as it welcomed the salary cuts of MPs to fund the fight against coronavirus.
 "Dear PM, INC supports the salary cut for MPs.
 Please note that MPLAD is meant to execute developmental works in the constituency.
 Suspending it is a huge disservice to the constituents and will undermine the role and functions of MP," Congress chief spokesperson Randeep Surjewala said on Twitter.

 However, senior party leader and former Union minister Jairam Ramesh went against the party's stand and welcomed the government's decision on MPLADS.
 "I welcome the decision on MPLADS.
 I have been arguing for long that the approximately Rs 7000 crore given to MPs & MLAs annually for development works should be used as a corpus for State funding of elections," Ramesh said.